xtrx-sdr/images/README.md

 # FAQ
 ## I don't see XTRX in `lspci` output
-1. XTRX is installed into miniPCIe slot.
-Make sure that your system actually has PCIe lanes routed.
-Some system routes only USB lines, in this case XTRX LED near the edge will be blinking ON-OFF-ON-OFF-.. pattern with ~3sec period.
-If this this the case install XTRX in other slots.
+If XTRX is installed into a miniPCIe slot and an LED near the edge of XTRX is blinking with the ON-OFF-ON-OFF-.. pattern with ~3sec period,  it means XTRX hasn't been enumerated on the PCIe bus.

-2. ~~XTRX is installed into PCIe slot via miniPCIe to PCIe adapter which is not our PCIeX2_FE card.
-This this rare but we found that some adapters are incompatible in some way (we're investigating the issuie) that prevents an operating system to boot, try another adapter.~~
-3. XTRX is blinking with ON-OFF-OFF-OFF-ON-OFF-OFF-OFF pattern.
-It means XTRX hasn't been enumerated on PCIe bus.
-Try to use other PCIe or miniPCIe slot if available.
-Please contact <xtrx@fairwaves.co> with details of your installation and system details for future assistance.
+Make sure that the miniPCIe slot has PCIe lanes routed.
+Some systems use miniPCIe slots to connect USB-only devices and do not route PCIe lanes of the miniPCIe slot.
+In this case, you can try XTRX with other miniPCIe slots.

-4. In all other cases feel free to contact us <xtrx@fairwaves.co>
+In all other cases, feel free to [contact us](https://xtrx.io/contact/).

 ## Which board/laptop can I use with XTRX in PCIe mode?
 **You can use any board/laptop with XTRX with a USB3 adapter.
 Below assumes that you want to use XTRX in PCIe mode**